13th to 19th May, 2023

 The non-formal education sector (“crèches”,“mini-crèches”, “maisons relais”, “foyers scolaires”, “foyers de jour”, parental assistants) is brought together during Children’s Week (4 to 11 May 2024) by organising numerous events, activities or workshops for the public to gain a better understanding of the educational work carried out in the their facilities on a daily basis.

-Education and childcare facilities provide children with the opportunities to play, have fun and relax in free spaces tailored to their individual needs, encouraging autonomy and initiative.
+Education and childcare facilities encourage autonomy and initiative and give children the opportunity to play, to have fun and to relax in spaces tailored to their individual needs.
 It is through exploration and experimentation that children learn on their own, with their peers and with other adults.

-The Children's Week will be officially launched on Saturday 4 and Sunday 5 May 2024 with a Children's Festival in Neimenster Abbey.
+The Children's Week will be officially launched on Saturday 4 and Sunday 5 May 2024 with a Children's Festival at Neumünster Abbey Cultural Exchange Centre.

-Some 50 workshops will provide amazing play opportunities for you and your children, to create, discover, research or investigate and become playfully acquainted with the fields of action of non-formal education applied in education and childcare facilities “crèches”,“mini-crèches”, “maisons relais”, “foyers scolaires”, “foyers de jour” and run by parental assistants.
+More than sixty workshops will provide amazing play opportunities for you and your children, to create, discover, research or investigate and become playfully acquainted with the fields of action of non-formal education applied in education and childcare facilities “crèches”,“mini-crèches”, “maisons relais”, “foyers scolaires”, “foyers de jour” or run by parental assistants.

 « Staark Kanner », stong children